jgato/jgato/random_docs/Sushy_Redfish_BMC.md

 }
 ```

 Next it will boot from CD (only once).
-But, the CD is empty:
+But, the CD is empty.
 There is no iso linked to the virtual media

 ```bash
 $> curl -s ${bmc}/redfish/v1/Managers/${bmc_server}/VirtualMedia/Cd/ | jq  '[{iso_connected: .Inserted}]'